-Carrie Mills is an artist, stylist, fashion designer and singer/songwriter.
+Born in Brooklyn, NY, Carrie is an artist, stylist, fashion designer and illustrator, singer/songwriter and columnist.

-Upon graduating from John Dewey HS she was awarded a scholarship to study fashion design and art history at the prestigious Parson’s School of Design and New School.
+Upon graduating from John Dewey HS, she had the great fortune to receive a scholarship to study fashion design and art history at the Parson’s School of Design and The New School.

-From there she went on to design for Anne Klein Design Studio's in Manhattan and continued her design career designing hand bags and business products in later years.
+From there she went on to design for Anne Klein Design Studio in Manhattan and eventually branched out designing handbags and business products.

-Her other modes of artistic expression include songwriting, drawing, photography, collage, jewelry design and portraiture.
+Her many muses and forms of expressions include songwriting, singing, drawing, photography, collage, jewelry design, fashion stylist, writing, and pet portraiture.

-The Tennessean newspaper and Nashville Woman magazine have both written feature articles on Carrie highlighting her fashion, music and artistic abilities, labeling her a Renaissance woman.
+The Tennessean newspaper and Nashville Woman magazine have both written feature articles on her work labeling her a Renaissance woman.

-Carrie created a successful Fashion Camp for children which she runs to this day at the Gordon Jewish Community Center.
-She has also lead her Fashion Camp at the Frist Center for the Visual Arts to coincide with their Italian Fashion Exhibit in 2015.
+Carrie created a successful recurring Fashion Camp for children at the Gordon JCC and for the Frist Center for the Visual Arts to coincide with their Italian Fashion Exhibit in 2015.